basondole/smokeping/nso/01-nso.md

 ## Configuring devices for nso
-> configuration is pulled from devices I used on my presentation on Pycon Tanzania excuse pycon for hostname Cisco IOS XR
+> Configuration is pulled from devices I used on my presentation at Pycon Tanzania Dec 2019 excuse th use of pycon for hostnames

+Cisco IOS XR
 <pre>
 RP/0/0/CPU0:pycon-iosxr(config)#show configuration